Update: April 24, 2020

 Below are some crucial (and updated) information regarding the two Speech Contests taking place in the 2019 - 2020 Toastmasters year in District 96.

 Due to the pandemic Annual 2020 Conference has been cancelled, we will hold the Evaluation and International Speech contests online.
 Please see the Calendar for dates.

 The District International Speech contest will be videotaped.
 The winner's video will be sent to Toastmasters International, where it will be judged virtually for the Quarter Finals of the International Speech Contest.
-An international panel of judges will determine which speakers will move on to the semi-finals and finals that will take place at the 2019 International Convention in August (in Denver, CO, USA).
+An international panel of judges will determine which speakers will move on to the semi-finals and finals that will take place at the 2020 International Convention in August (in Paris, France).